 Vin Room has two patios.
 The street-level patio is pet-friendly, which means you can bring your dog onto the patio and there are treats and amenities just for them.
 The rooftop patio is just for people.
 It has big umbrellas and comfy furniture looking out into the trees.

-Just like inside, the patio of this Italian restaurant can get lively and crowded.
+Just like inside, the patio of this Italian restaurant can get lively.
 The dishes here are best served family style and there is a communal sense about dining here, especially if you take advantage of the wine list and order a bottle or two.

 2224 4 St. S.W., 403-263-5535, mercatogourmet.com